accolette/challenge-Semaine7-FrontEnd-ochatAI/ochatAi/README.md

 # O'Chat — AI Chatbot with Svelte & Pocketbase

-Project developed solo over **4 days** during week 7 of the 36-week training program, following guided daily challenges with detailed logging of progress.
+Project developed solo over **4 days** during module 7 out of 25 of the training, following guided daily challenges with detailed logging of progress.

 The goal was to build a **functional chat application**, able to communicate with an AI (Mistral AI), persist messages, and handle multiple conversations.